Echo-E$^3$Net: Efficient Endocardial Spatio-Temporal Network for Ejection Fraction Estimation: Materials and Methods

 Clinical EF estimation relies on endocardial boundaries at end-diastole (ED) and end-systole (ES).
-The E\textsuperscript{2}CBD module is designed to mirror this workflow by jointly predicting ED/ES landmarks and phase-aware landmark embeddings.
-Rather than relying on image-agnostic templates, landmarks are obtained through phase-specific cross-attention over multi-scale 3D tokens, ensuring that the predicted borders remain anatomically meaningful. \\
+E\textsuperscript{2}CBD mirrors this workflow by predicting ED and ES landmark chords and by producing phase-aware landmark embeddings.
+As illustrated in \Cref{fig:method}, phase-specific query banks attend to multiscale spatio-temporal tokens derived from the skip features, which keep landmark predictions anatomically grounded.